OpenKneeboard/OpenKneeboard/docs/troubleshooting/steamvr-or-openxr.md

 - Reset OpenKneeboard's VR settings to defaults.
 - Try binding a button to 'Recenter' in OpenKneeboard's Input settings; it usually works best to to use the same keys/buttons as you use for in-game VR recenter.
-- Do not run the game elevated/as administrator.
+- Do not run OpenKneeboard or the game elevated/as administrator.
 - Follow the [additional steps](wmr-kneeboard-position.md) for WMR if you are using a WMR headset (e.g. HP Reverb G2).
 - If the game is in OpenKneeboard's games list, make sure the API is either set to 'Auto-detect', or 'SteamVR' or 'OpenXR' depending on what you want.
 If the game is not listed (or if the path is different) that's fine for SteamVR or OpenXR - in which case, ignore this step.